Serial killer says 2 more victims buried in South Carolina

 SPARTANBURG, S.C.
-(AP) — A South Carolina serial killer already serving life in prison for seven slayings has told authorities he has two additional victims.
+(AP) — A South Carolina serial killer already serving life in prison for seven slayings told authorities he has two additional victims buried near an interstate, a sheriff said Tuesday.

-The Greenville News reports Spartanburg County Sheriff Chuck Wright confirmed Tuesday that Todd Kohlhepp has told investigators that two people are buried near Interstate 26 in Spartanburg County.
+Spartanburg County Sheriff Chuck Wright said investigators are bringing Todd Kohlhepp to the county to lead them to the supposed location of the bodies, the Greenville News reported .

-Wright says investigators are in the process of bringing Kohlhepp from prison to the county to lead detectives to the locations of his alleged additional victims.
+“We’re trying to get a game plan together to find out exactly where and what to do.
+Investigators have been talking to him,” Wright said.
+“We’re not going to try to keep that quiet.
+We’re going to go search.”

-Kohlhepp is serving seven consecutive life sentences without parole at Broad River Correctional Facility in Columbia after pleading guilty to murder in May 2017.
+Kohlhepp told investigators that two people are buried near Interstate 26 in Spartanburg County in the northwest part of the state.
+Wright is unsure who the supposed additional victims are or exactly where they are, he said.

 Most Read Nation & World Stories